|

 Asset number

-A unique numerical identifier allocated to all capital asset equipment, and portable and attractive items.
-This number is based on a SAP automatically generated Asset Master Record number for business units upon asset acquisition.
+A unique numerical identifier which is allocated to all capital asset equipment, and portable and attractive items.

 Capital assets

-Any non-consumable item that has the capability of yielding a service benefit to the department for more than one year, has an acquisition cost of $5,000 or more, and is recorded in the department’s central register.
+Any non-consumable item owned by the department that contributes to the department's objectives for more than one year, has an acquisition cost of $5,000 or more (GST exclusive), and is recorded in both OneSchool Asset Register and the department’s central SAP Asset Register.

 Depreciation

-The cost of an asset allocated over the asset’s useful life.
+The depreciable amount of an asset allocated over the asset’s useful life.

 Disposal